 All in all, the Ultravid is a perfect example of binoculars that combine great quality, perfectly clear images, and a rugged design.
 Due to this versatility, they are considered to be the top travel binoculars.

 Field of View: 241 feet at 1000 yards

 Best Use: Best affordable zoom binoculars

-The multilayer coated lenses on these Nikon compact binoculars feature multiple layers of anti-reflective coatings.
+The multi coated lenses on these Nikon roof prism compact binoculars feature multiple layers of anti-reflective coatings.
 These coatings help boost light transmission in order to get a brighter image and thus better performance in low light situations.
 The Nikon 8-24×25 are unfortunately not fully multi-coated, meaning that they only have anti-reflective coatings on some of their air to glass surfaces.

 The only drawback with these binoculars is that because of their price, they may not necessarily be able to compete with their more expensive competitors.
 For the price range that the Nikon 8-24×25 falls into, they are not bad at all.
 They even come with a carry case for extra protection, a neck strap, and lens covers.

 Which Compact Binoculars is the Best for You?